 This session allows the learner to reflect on the content covered in the four online modules, and share and discuss the feedback they have received on their leading practice, in a safe and supportive learning environment, with an experienced Leadership in Running Fitness tutor.

 If you hold the LiRF qualification and are interested in attending a CiRF course you could consider our LiRF to CiRF 2 hour online workshop.
-For more information and a taster of the coaching skills you will learn, click here to find out more about our LiRF to CiRF workshops.
+For more information and a taster of the coaching skills you will learn, visit our LiRF to CiRF workshops page.